-On Tuesday it was announced that Facebook has just hit a whopping 2 billion users per month.
-2 billion…!
+Facebook has a whopping 2.41 billion users per month.
+2.41 billion…!
 This means that business pages are more important than ever with such a huge audience to go after.
 But how can you really make the most of your page?

 Facebook Business pages can be tricky to run, and getting engagement is even harder.
 We’ve compiled some tips to help you get yours up-to-scratch…